Pudong International Airport, Shanghai

 - Xiamen (Xiamen Gaoqi International Airport and sea port).

-Therefore, if for example you stopover in Kunming, you cannot go beyond Kunming municipality limits, while if, for example, you stopover in Qingdao, you cannot beyond Shandong Province limits (or else you risk ending up in big trouble in the event you’re stopped by the police).
+Therefore, if for example you stopover in Kunming, you cannot go beyond Kunming municipality limits, while if, for example, you stopover in Qingdao, you cannot beyond Shandong Province limits.

 In which Chinese cities can I get a visa exemption for a maximum 72 hours?